At a Glance

 ✨Tip Number 2

 Network with current or former Maintenance Engineers in the food manufacturing sector.
-They can provide insights into the company culture and expectations, which can help you tailor your approach.
+They can provide insights into the company culture and expectations, which can be invaluable when preparing for your interview.

 ✨Tip Number 3